te4eto/PizzaAppv2/README.md

    1. Using maven
       * mvn clean install
       * mvn spring-boot:run
-      * To close terminate, CTRL + C in the terminal
+      * To terminate, CTRL + C in the terminal

 * The first run will download all dependencies, create database tables automatically, and start the application.
 * Once started, access: